Goku: Design

 The character Goku is based on Sun Wukong (Son Goku in Japanese), (Note: 孫悟空, reads as "Son Gokū" in Japanese, hence providing the origin of Goku's name.) the central character of the Chinese novel Journey to the West.
 To be creative with the idea of Sun Wukong, Toriyama designed Goku as a human boy with a monkey's tail, rather than a complete simian, because the tail would give the character a distinguishing feature.
 He later stated that the tail was a pain to draw, hence why he had it get cut off early on.
 Toriyama did not initially plan to make Goku an alien, it was not until the introduction of fighters from other planets that he established him as a Saiyan (Note: (サイヤ人, Saiya-jin)) (Note: "Saiya", an anagram for (野菜, Yasai).).
 Goku was given the ability to teleport to any planet in seconds, so that Toriyama could increase the pace of the story.

 Wanting the series to have a Chinese appearance, Toriyama used the color of the robes worn by Buddhist monks for Goku's dōgi.
-During the early chapters of the manga, Toriyama's editor Kazuhiko Torishima commented that Goku looked rather plain.
+During the early chapters of the manga, Toriyama's editor Torishima commented that Goku looked rather plain.
 Toriyama had given him simple clothes on purpose because it was a fighting manga, so to combat this he added several characters like Master Roshi and Krillin, and created the Tenkaichi Budōkai (Note: "Strongest Under the Heavens Martial Arts Tournament" (天下一武道会)) (Note: Renamed to "The World Martial Arts Tournament" in Funimation's dub.) to focus the storyline on fighting.
 To defy the assumption that Goku would win the tournaments, Toriyama made him lose the first and second but win the third.

 Toriyama's editor was initially against having Goku grow up, saying it was uncommon to have the protagonist drastically change in manga, however, he gave in when Toriyama threatened that he would not be able to continue the series if the character did not.
 Toriyama later stated he had him grow up as a means to make drawing the fight scenes easier.